syncfusion-content/wpf-docs/wpf/MenuAdv/Data-Binding.md

     }

+{% endhighlight %}

-3. Create a ViewModel instance and use it as DataContext for the root window.
+3.Create a ViewModel instance and use it as DataContext for the root window.
+{% highlight xml %}

 [XAML]